UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 Adding CREAM as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
 It will also introduce UMA to the community of a large and popular decentralized lending protocol, which spans Ethereum and Binance Smart Chain and is part of the YFI ecosystem.

+## Token Summary

+C.R.E.A.M.
+Finance is a decentralized lending protocol for individuals and protocols to access financial services.
+The protocol is permissionless, transparent, and non-custodial.

+Currently, C.R.E.A.M. is live on Ethereum, Binance Smart Chain, and Fantom.

+C.R.E.A.M.
+Finance’s smart contract money markets are focused on longtail assets – with the goal of increasing capital efficiency for all assets in crypto markets.

+Users are able to lend any supported assets on our markets, and use the provided capital as collateral to borrow another supported asset.

+C.R.E.A.M. offers a wide range of tokens on their money markets, including: stablecoins (USDT, USDC, BUSD); interest-bearing stablecoins (yCRV, yyCRV); defi tokens (YFI, SUSHI, CREAM, CREAM); LP-tokens (USDC-ETH SLP, WBTC-ETH SLP); and other cryptocurrencies (ETH, LINK).
+This list is not exhaustive.

 ### Security Considerations

-CREAM has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

-The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

-They should recognize that, relative to most fiat currencies, CREAM is much more volatile.
-This volatility should be taken into account when parameterizing or using these EMP contracts.
+Cream has been audited by Trail of Bits as of 28 Jan 2021.
+A link to the audit report can be found here.

+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

-CREAM has a circulating supply of 720,000 CREAM coins and a max supply of 9 Million.
+CREAM has a circulating supply of 721,640 CREAM coins and a max supply of 9,000,000.
 Gate.io is the current most active market trading it and it has over $1 million in liquidity on Sushiswap.

 ---